erhant/polenta/README.md

 ## Usage

 In this section we go over what can be done with Polenta.

+> [!TIP]
+>
-All code snippets below are valid Polenta code.
+> All code snippets below are valid Polenta code.

 ### Statements